Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Consider Paying Next Year's Bills Now —

-If you have unreimbursed medical expenses, you may be able to deduct amounts exceeding 7.5% of your adjusted gross income.
+For unreimbursed medical expenses, you can deduct costs that surpass 7.5% of your adjusted gross income.
 Additionally, you might consider paying property taxes early (if allowed by your municipality), prepaying a child’s tuition, or covering your own career-enhancing classes for a Lifetime Learning Credit.

 - If Married, Filing Jointly or Separately —

 Around 95% of married couples file taxes jointly, a method that enables eligibility for specific tax credits and reductions.
-However, if one spouse is a higher earner, filing separately might place them in a lower tax bracket.
+In cases where one spouse earns more, filing separately could result in a lower tax bracket for the higher earner.
 In situations where one spouse has substantial medical expenses, separate filing can help reach the medical deduction threshold.

 - Make Charitable Donations —

 You can deduct up to 60% of your adjusted gross income by making donations to certain organizations.
-According to IRS Publication 526, qualifying organizations include:
+Under IRS guidelines, the following types of organizations may qualify:

-- Federal, state, local, or Native government entities, provided funds are for public purposes
+- Any U.S. federal, state, local, or Native governments and subdivisions, as long as funds are for public use

 - In some cases, Canadian, Mexican, or Israeli organizations if they qualify as U.S.-equivalent charities